daviebadger/books/restructuredtext/restructuredtext.rst

 Block Quotes
 ------------

-Block quotes are just indented paragraphs, which may be nested, if text is left-aligned with the previous lines and the indentations are keeped:
+Block quotes are just indented paragraphs, which are surrounded by a blank line around.
+They may be nested and contain inline text styles, although it is not common for ordinary quotes:

 .. code:: rst

-   This is a ordinary paragraph.
+   This is an ordinary paragraph.

-      This is a **quoted** paragraph.

-         This is a *nested* quoted paragraph.

-      This is another quoted paragraph
+      This is a quoted paragraph
       over two lines.

-Several block quotes may be separated from each other either by another ordinary paragraphs or using two periods as a separator (empty comment):
+Multiple block quotes may be separated from each other either by ordinary paragraphs or even better using two periods as a separator with a blank line
+around:

 .. code:: rst

-   Famoues quotes from X Y:
+   Famous quotes from X Y:

       First quote.